mljar/automl_comparison/README.md

 | 846 | elevators | 16599 | 18 |
 | 847 | wind | 6574 | 14 |

+To download datasets you need to register on [openML](https://www.openml.org/) and set OPENML_KEY in your environment.

 ### Methodology